benjamin-thomas/pfm2/README.md

 Money always "comes from somewhere" and "goes to somewhere".
 There are no truly negative values - just different perspectives on the same transaction.

 Try clicking different account balance cards in the UI - each view of the same transactions tells a different story.

+### About CQS

+CQS is the layer where business rules naturally live, and are enforced.

+This is why I'm using Elm-style decoders to validate incoming data:
+  - decoding is an HTTP concern
+  - validating the decoded data is a business rule concern that lives in CQS

+Also, separating reads from writes makes for cleaner code organization at the expense of incidental duplication.

+From the backend's perspective, the shape of incoming data (for writes) may not necessarily match the shape of the output data (for reads).

+- Writes: shouldn't contain ID, createdAt, updatedAt columns
+- Reads: may contain aggregated/joined data, etc.

 ---